 Founded by Chris Hall, Ryan Turner and Todd Mussman, Giving Kitchen (GK) is a nonprofit organization whose mission is to provide emergency assistance to restaurant workers through financial assistance and a network of community resources.

-GK has granted more than $3 million and helped more than 3,500 people since inception.
+GK has granted more than $5 million and helped more than 8,000 people since its inception in 2013.

-In April of 2015, Chris, Ryan, and Todd traveled to Washington DC to be recognized by the National Restaurant Associationwith the Cornerstone Humanitarian Award for thefounding and continuing work with Giving Kitchen.
+In April of 2015, Chris, Ryan and Todd traveled to Washington D.C. to be recognized by the National Restaurant Association with the Cornerstone Humanitarian Award for the founding of and continuing work with Giving Kitchen.

-In September 2015, Ryan & Jen Hidinger’s dream restaurant concept, Staplehouse, opened its doors in the Old Fourth Ward of Atlanta.
-Staplehouse is a for-profit restaurant wholly owned by Giving Kitchen, therefore 100% of all post-tax dividends go directly into the GK crisis fund to assist the restaurant community that lifted Ryan and Jen Hidinger up in their time of need.
-Supporting, promoting, and telling friends about Staplehouse is one of the most delicious, self-serving, and satisfying ways to help GK.
+In September 2015, Ryan and Jen Hidinger’s dream restaurant concept, Staplehouse, opened its doors in the Old Fourth Ward of Atlanta.
+Staplehouse was a for-profit restaurant wholly owned by Giving Kitchen, therefore 100% of all post-tax dividends go directly into the GK crisis fund to assist the restaurant community that lifted Ryan and Jen Hidinger up in their time of need.
+Supporting, promoting and telling friends about Staplehouse is one of the most delicious, self-serving and satisfying ways to help GK.
+Staplehouse is now solely owned by its opening Chef, Ryan Smith and GM, Kara Hidinger.
+They continue to keep Hidi’s dream alive.

 how can we help you?